0x4NDR0M3DA/0x4NDR0M3DA.github.io/_posts/2026-01-12-osintfrozennorth.md

 ![analysis2](/assets/posts/osintfrozennorth2026/analysis2.png)

-The forementioned "research complex" caught my immediate attention, because it has two rows of symmetrical, orange objects...
-I couldn''t think of a better idea than these being **fuel tanks**, similar to the image below:
+The aforementioned "research complex" caught my attention as it appears to have two rows of symmetrical, orange objects...I couldn't think of a better explanation than these being **fuel tanks**, similar to the image below:

 ![fuel](/assets/posts/osintfrozennorth2026/fuel.png)

 Then, I moved to the ship itself.
 Looks like its superstructure is on the aft and it has two yellow cranes midship.
 Hard to tell if there is any cargo onboard or in the port.
 If you look closely however, both of those cranes are rotated in different directions.
-Not that it means much, although I thought that this was worth noting down as it could indicateloading/unloading process.
+Not that it means much, but in my mind it was worth noting down as it could indicate loading/unloading process.

 ![shipcranes](/assets/posts/osintfrozennorth2026/shipcranes.png)

 Another interesting clue is **filename** of the image - `20220901_091318-C5etx_H-.png`.
-This part looks like a datetime (**20220901_091318**).
-So, I made an assumption - if I were to believe it, this could mean that the photo was taken on **Sep 1st, 2022 at 09:13:18**, but which timezone are we speaking of...
-Nonetheless, given my theory, I tasked myself with finding objects that cast visible shadow and tried to approximate bearing.
-Turns out, shadows point almost perfectly north, meaning that local time is around noon.
+Frist part of it looks like a datetime (**20220901_091318**).
+My theory was - if I were to believe the filename, this could mean that the photo was taken on **Sep 1st, 2022 at 09:13:18**, although specific timezone remained unknown.
+Then, I focused on finding objects that cast visible shadow and tried to approximate bearing of those shadows.
+Turns out, they point almost perfectly north, meaning that local time is around noon.

-Alright, time for a small summary: a `cargo ship` docked at a `small, arctic port`, possibly u`ndergoing loading/unloading operations`.
-The port itself is most definitely not a hub.
-It serves as a **landing zone for an arctic outpost or base with visible buildings, containers and fuel storage**.
-The terrain has a few bodies of water behind the shoreline and a road on the left.
+Alright, time for a small summary: a cargo ship docked at a small, arctic port, possibly undergoing loading/unloading operations.
+The port itself is most definitely not a big hub that sees cargo ships often.
+It more or less serves as a **landing zone for an arctic outpost/base with visible buildings, containers and fuel storage**.
+The landscape has a few bodies of water behind the shoreline and a road on the left.

-Based on current findings, my educated guess pointed me to a location to **latitude of at least 60-70 degrees north**.
+Based on current findings, my educated guess pointed me to a location to **latitude of at least 65-70 degrees north**.

 ### Port mapping attempts!